 Tax identity theft is no small crime.
-Not only can criminals file a fraudulent tax return with a stolen social security number, but they can also commit other identity theft related crimes like misusing a person’s credit card account.
-Although other identity theft crimes are serious, tax identity theft is one of the most terrifying forms of identity theft because of potential financial loss, significant stress, and overall conflict with the IRS over future tax returns.
+Not only can criminals file a fraudulent tax return with a stolen social security number, but they can also commit other identity theft-related crimes like misusing a person’s credit card account.
+Although other identity theft crimes are serious, tax identity theft is one of the terrifying forms of identity theft because of potential financial losses, significant stress, and overall conflict with the IRS over future tax returns.
 The IRS does not take the tax process lightly, so if something is wrong with a tax return, whether that be a person’s filing mistake or a case of tax identity theft, they will make sure they get answers.

 You may have your own suspicions, but to know for sure if you are a victim of tax identity theft, you must await a notice sent by the IRS telling you that there is something wrong with your tax return.
 When you get this notice by mail, there are a few steps that you should take:

 Some warning signs of tax identity theft you should be aware of, according to the IRS, include the following:

 Here are a few precautions you can take to prevent becoming a tax identity theft victim in the future: